 The typical number of business days after the mail-order pharmacy receives an order to receive your shipment is up to 10 days.
+Specialty pharmacies fill high-cost specialty drugs that require special handling.
+Although specialty pharmacies may deliver covered medicines through the mail, they are not considered "mail-order pharmacies."
+Therefore, most specialty drugs are not available at the mail-order cost share.
 Enrollees have the option to sign up for automated mail-order delivery.